feedox/alt-gpt/README.md

 ## Features:
 - 🌟 Plugins: Support AI plugins, discover and use and combine plugins and develop locally your new ones!
+- 🌟 No backend(!): All logic and network requests are on client-side, including usage of your API keys, no keys send to any server other than the LLM provider.
 - BYOK: Bring-your-own-key.
 Soon: Use API-keys from multiple vendors.
-- Privacy: All logic and network requests are on client-side, including usage of your API keys, no keys send to any server other than the LLM provider.
 - Local Persistance: Messages and settings are saved in locally on your device's LocalStorage

 ## Caveats: